ivan-kleshnin/nextjs-apollo-example/README.md

-# NextJS with Apollo Stack
+# NextJS & Apollo Stack Example

-### Ultimate Example: SSR + Fullstack Auth + ...

-**Note**: this code is an evolution of [api-routes-apollo-server-and-client-auth](https://github.com/zeit/next.js/tree/canary/examples/api-routes-apollo-server-and-client-auth) original example.
+This code is an evolution of [api-routes-apollo-server-and-client-auth](https://github.com/zeit/next.js/tree/canary/examples/api-routes-apollo-server-and-client-auth) original demo.
 My goal is to make it much easier and, at the same time, more production-like.

 ### Steps Taken

 - [x] 1.
-Use more realistic folder/file structure
+Use more realistic folder/file structure.
 - [x] 2.
-Use FS-based DB emulation as RAM-based don't play well with dev servers
+Use FS-based DB emulation as RAM-based don't play well with dev servers.
 - [x] 3.
-Demonstrate GitHub (OAuth) authentication
+Demonstrate GitHub (OAuth) authentication.
 - [x] 4.
-Get rid of Full SSR, replacing it with [Partial SSR](https://paqmind.com/en/blog/ssr-is-not-the-future).
+Replace Full SSR with [Partial SSR](https://paqmind.com/en/blog/ssr-is-not-the-future).
 - [ ] 5.
-Demonstrate proper error handling/logging (in process)
+Demonstrate proper error handling/logging (in process).
 - [ ] 6.
-Revisit security & performance aspects
+Revisit security & performance aspects.

 ## How To Use